 adjacent to the "Twin Town" of Coolangatta, a

 suburb of the Gold Coast.
-Tweed Heads is located on the
+Tweed Heads is the fourth largest city in New

 Tweed River in north-eastern New South